nationalarchives/da-ayr-webapp/README.md

 The database is assumed to be a PostgreSQL database.

 This could be spun up by PostgreSQL or from Amazon RDS, for example.

+One thing to note is that our database connection's ssl mode is `verify-full` therefore your db instance must have a root certificate on its server, and you must have a copy of a leaf certificate signed by the root certificate in a location accessible by this flask webapp, specified by `DB_SSL_ROOT_CERTIFICATE`.

 When choosing the configuration choice `AWS_SECRETS_MANAGER`, we assume the database is an RDS database with an RDS proxy sitting in front, in the same AWS account as the Secrets Manager and lambda and resides in a VPC which the lambda is in so that the webapp hosted in the lambda can communicate with it securely.